AdguardTeam/PopupBlocker/README.md

 Developement builds are not minified, and will print logs into the browser console.

 Beta and release builds will be minified and have all logging codes stripped out.
-To build minified builds, ensure that you have Java installed and have necessary environment variables.
+For minified builds, ensure that you have Java installed and have necessary environment variables.